BiznetGIO/biznetgio.github.io/docs/guide/contrib-guide.md

      Start the title with `WIP:` to prevent a Work In Progress merge request from being merged before it's ready.

-## Close an issue
+## Close issue

-Issue can be close automatically when pull request merged succesfully.
+Tag an issue start with `close #<issue_number>` on your pull request description.
-Dont forget tag an issue start with `close #<issue_number>` on your pull request description.
+Issue will close automatically when pull request merged succesfully.

 ### First time setup